Bernstein-Kouchnirenko-Khovanskii with a symmetry: Irreducibility of the proper part of a symmetric curve

 In order to show that \cite[Theorem 17]{kh15} is applicable to this system of equations, we should check the following two conditions.

 1) No $k$ of the support sets of the equations can be shifted to the same $k$-dimensional subspace: this is obvious from the description of the support sets in our special case.

-2) The system of equations is BKK-nondegenerate, i.e. the restricted systems from Definition \ref{defnondeg0} have no degenerate roots, see Remark \ref{rem:kho}.
+2) The system of equations is nondegenerate.
 This condition is trivially satisfied for all restricted systems except for the following two (by ``trivially'' we mean that it is satisfied with trivial genericity assumptions, i.e. for every trinomial $f$ at all):

 -- the system $(*)$ itself;

 -- the system $f|_E=g=0$ for the edge $E$ with the end points $b_1$ and $b_3$.